Anju-21/PowerBi_Project/README.md

 # PowerBi_Project

-Power Bi Project to improve employee performance and to reduce attrition by creating  HR Analytics Dashboard.
+Developed an HR Analytics Dashboard using Power BI to identify trends and factors contributing to employee performance and attrition.